University of Louisiana System

 The University of Louisiana System (UL System) is a public university system in the U.S. state of Louisiana.
-It enrolls more students than the other three public university systems in the state; as of October 2023, it claims more than 91,500 students throughout its institutions.
+It enrolls more students than the other three public university systems in the state; as of October 2023, it reported more than 91,500 students throughout its institutions.
 Its headquarters are in the Claiborne Building in Baton Rouge.

 History

 The UL System began operating under its new name in 1996, and was founded in 1975 as the Board of Trustees for State Colleges and Universities.

 Member institutions

-The University of Louisiana System has nine member institutions:
+The University of Louisiana System has eight member institutions: